srujanarao/Price-Scraping/README.md

 ---
 * ***Bypassing Cloudflare***: www.pc-canada.com is secured by Cloudflare (a company that provides security services to websites) to verify that the request is made by a real browser and not by a bot/script.
 So, ```sku_CA_9PXM.py``` script makes use of 'undetected-chromedriver', an optimized Selenium Chromedriver patch to bypass Cloudflare by posing as a real browser.
 However, we do not recommend  using the script to bypass the browser check for a long term.

+:warning: Known Issues
+---
+* ***Unstable search results:***  It is observed that www.cendirect.com some times displays irrelevant results upon entering SKU in the search bar.
+Home page contents get displayed rather than a redirection to the relevant product results.
+This is an ```intermittent website issue``` and usually gets resolved after a couple of hours.
+So, the recommendation is to rerun the ```sku_CA_9PXM.py``` script after a few hours.

 :thought_balloon: Future Scope
 ---
 1. More efficient ways to handle 'Access Denied' issues without compromising on run time.
 Currently implemented using headers and requests.Session()